 To fix traditional tan lines, St. Tropez's skin-finishing expert Sophie Evans says to "paint [self-tanning] lotion heavily onto your tan lines, being as meticulous as possible.
 Leave on for eight hours (or overnight), and then shower it off."
 Once dry, look to see if your lines are even.
 If so, leave them be.
 If not, she says to use a gentle exfoliator to soften the lines' appearance.
 When filling in your tan lines, she recommends using a kabuki brush for large lines and a concealer brush for smaller areas and edges.

-Vitamin C has been proven to lighten skin, and since potatoes are rich in the vitamin, Vargas says they are great for fading a tan.
+Vitamin C has been proven to lighten skin.
+Vargas claims potatoes, which are rich in vitamin C, are great for fading a tan.
 In order to do this, she recommends blending potatoes into a mask and applying it to the darker outer edges of your line.
 Let the mask sit for 20 to 30 minutes before wiping it off.
 Don't have a blender?
 Vargas says you can also apply slices of potatoes to your skin for similar results.

-When all else fails, reach for foundation, says esthetician Graceanne Svendsen from Shafer Plastic Surgery and Laser Center.
+When all else fails, reach for foundation, says esthetician Graceanne Svendsen.
 Simply fill in the tan line with a camouflaging foundation like Oxygenetix Oxygenating Foundation, which is gentle enough to use on irritated, sun-tanned skin.
 Set the makeup with powder to avoid smears and smudges, and you're good to go.